MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/troubleshooting.md

 - Microsoft-Windows-Hyper-V-Compute-Admin
 - Microsoft-Windows-Hyper-V-Compute-Operational

-They are visible in Event Viewer, and may also be queried with PowerShell.
+They are visible in Event Viewer and may also be queried with PowerShell.

 For example:
 ```PowerShell